19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 2. Morris Thompson Cultural & Visitors Center

-The museum is particularly praised for its visual exhibitions such as short films and documentaries.
+The museum is particularly praised for its visual exhibitions, such as short films and documentaries.

 I called Alaska home for many years.
 This is your localโ€™s guide for the best things to do in Fairbanks, Alaska for first time visitors and return guests.